500tech/angular-up/_posts/2016-06-30-launched-website.markdown

 isStaticPost: false
 ---

-We are officialy on our way to creating Israel's international Angular conference, and we have a feeling it will be legendary.
+We are officially on our way to creating Israel's international Angular conference, and we have a feeling it will be legendary.

 Found anything wrong with the website?
-Please email organizers at
+Please email the organizers at
 [info@angular-up.com](mailto:info@angular-up.com)